ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-cloudwatch.md

 ### Exporting, Subscriptions & Streaming

 Once the data is in Cloudwatch logs, it is pretty straightforward to send it elsewhere for processsing.
-Subscriptions are closely related to filters... except the output of them is to a different service such as Kinesis Streams, Lambda or Kinesis Firehose.
+Subscriptions are closely related to filters... except the output of them is to a different service such as Kinesis Streams, Lambda, or Kinesis Firehose.

 Logs can be exported to S3 or ElasticSearch directly from CloudWatch.